johnnyfreeman/winston/README.md

 ##### History

-Search through most recent 100 items in browser history and open url in a new tab.
+Search through most recent _X_ number items in browser history and open url in a new tab.
 Also, open all history in a new tab by typing "history".
+After enabling the history package, update the number of history items to keep stored in browser storage, then click Fetch History.

 ### Planned Packages